-The Joan Schafer Research Faculty Award in Sport, Fitness, and Disability, established in 2015, supports projects at the University of Michigan investigating how living with a physical challenge influences access to and participation in sport and physical activity.
-Projects that have real world application are a top funding priority.
-This grant supports both theoretical as well as intervention research, including challenges and solutions related to transitioning to civilian life from military service.
+The Joan Schafer Research Faculty Award in Sport, Fitness, and Disability, established in 2015, supports projects investigating how living with a physical challenge influences access to and participation in sport and physical activity.
+Projects that have real world application through interventions in public health or clinic based settings are a top funding priority.
+This grant has a special interest in intervention research, including challenges and solutions related to transitioning to civilian life from military service.

 2016 – Petra Kuppers, University of Michigan Professor of English, Art and Design, Theatre and Drama, and Women’s Studies.
 Water-Based Movement Training: A Disabled Woman’s Journey. (read more)